OPUS DEI - CRITICISM #2

 HOMEPAGE

->monarchy is kind of feudalism. that was not a good thing neither. sure, if you had a wise and friendly king then it was not that bad but there was no guarantee that there would be a wise and friendly king..
+>monarchy is kind of feudalism. that was not a good thing neither. sure, if you had a wise and friendly king then it

 .